 Rebekah Brooks, the former chief executive officer of News Corp.
-(NWSA)’s British unit, will learn today whether she’ll be charged with trying to cover up the phone-hacking scandal at the News of the World tabloid.
+(NWSA:US)’s British unit, will learn today whether she’ll be charged with trying to cover up the phone-hacking scandal at the News of the World tabloid.

 The U.K.’s Crown Prosecution Service will tell her this morning whether she will be charged with perverting the course of justice, her lawyer, Stephen Parkinson, said yesterday in an e-mail.
 He declined to comment further.
 The charge, which can be related to destroying evidence or misleading an investigation, carries a maximum sentence of life imprisonment.

 The decision will come four days after the 43-year-old Brooks, a former editor of the News of the World and News Corp.’s Sun, testified at an inquiry into media ethics led by Judge Brian Leveson triggered by the phone-hacking scandal.
 London police are investigating whether journalists at the now- defunct News of the World hacked into the mobile-phone voice mails of celebrities, athletes and politicians.